VesperCommunity/vesper-libs/CODING_STYLE.md

 * Binary operators excluding `>>` and `<<` are framed by spaces.
 * Unary operators and increment or decrement operators are not framed by spaces.
 * Inner elements in round brackets are not framed by spaces.
-* Preprocessor commands (starting with hash `#` sign) use current code indentation and are indented another 2 spaces per indentation level.
+* Nested preprocessor commands (starting with hash `#` sign) use current code indentation and are indented by 2 spaces per level.
+* Code inside preprocessor commands is indented by 4 spaces.
 * `#endif` lines should include matching `#if` condition as a comment.
 * Curly brackets closing a namespace should include namespace as a comment.
 * Namespace do not affect indentation at all.